 Sometimes, they might ask you to come in for an interview.
 If this happens, be ready for a potential interview where you’ll speak without an interpreter.

-They will send you an invitation, and you must book a ceremony within 3 months of receiving the letter.
+They will send you an invitation, and you must book a ceremony within three months of receiving the letter.

-You can book a group ceremony with your local council.
+You can book group citizenship ceremonies with your local council.
 This cost £80.
 You can take two guests with you to attend the ceremony.

 Private ceremonies are also available, but you must discuss the cost with your local council.